 Guido de Columnis: The Trojan War

-This famous manuscript from the Austrian National Library in Vienna contains the most comprehensive German language Trojan cycle.
-The manuscript, originating from Regensburg in the 15th century, presents a German translation of the famous 13th century epic by Guido de Columnis.
-The enthusiasm in the Middle Ages for the legends of the fall of Troy is made clear in the magnificent miniatures and the accompanying text.
-This mythological tale, which fascinates to this day, was published as manuscript in the lifeworld of the 15th century.
-The 334 gorgeous miniatures, including some full pages, from the hand of the painter Martinus carry the beholder off into the world of courtly society at that time.
-The manuscript, which came into the collection of the Austrian Hapsburgs, counts among the greatest treasures of illumination!
+Once owned by the Habsburg dynasty and now kept in the Austrian National Library in Vienna, this famous manuscript contains the most comprehensive surviving German language Trojan cycle.
+The manuscript, originating from Regensburg in the mid 15th century, presents an extensive German translation of the famous 13th century Latin epic by the Sicilian poet Guido de Columnis (1210–1290).
+The enthusiasm of medieval people for the legend of the fall of ancient Troy is evident in the magnificent miniatures and the captivating text.
+The manuscript transfers the mythological tale, which still fascinates and inspires today, into a 15th century environment, and thus the 334 captivating and often full-page miniatures by illuminator Martinus carry the beholder off into the world of late medieval courtly society, making it a valuable historical testimony.

 Guido de Columnis: The Trojan War